uutils/uutils.github.io/content/talks.md

 # Videos

-## Rust Nation UK 2024 — Rewriting the GNU Coreutils in Rust
+## Rust at TU Delft — Rewriting the GNU Coreutils in Rust

-*Sylvestre Ledru*
+*Terts Diepraam*

 An overview of the uutils coreutils project, its goals, challenges, and the path toward replacing GNU coreutils in Linux distributions.